 3. Cover the HSA maintenance fee for their employees

 Often, HSA providers charge a maintenance fee to cover the cost of operating the account.
-By paying their employees’ administrative fee, plan sponsors can eliminate a significant hurdle to their employees’ participation.
+By paying their employees’ administrative fee, employers can eliminate a significant hurdle to their employees’ participation.

 4. Make contributions to their employees’ HSAs

-In 2018, 32% of all HSA contributions were from an employer, according to Devenir, and the average employer contribution was $650.
+In 2020, 32% of all HSA contributions were from an employer, according to Devenir, and the average employer contribution was $673.
 By contributing to their employees’ HSAs or matching employee contributions, plan sponsors can incentivize further HSA contributions from their employees.
-Rather than making one lump-sum contribution, contributing regularly to employees’ HSAs allows employees to see their accounts growing consistently.
-In addition, contributing quarterly, monthly, or per-pay-period keeps plan sponsors’ contributions from being spent all at once.

 5. Educate employees about HSAs multiple times throughout the year